tolitius/mount/README.md

 ```

 [here](https://github.com/tolitius/mount/blob/master/test/mount/nyse.clj)
-is an example of Datomic connection that "depends" on the app config.
+is an example of a Datomic connection that "depends" on the similar `app-config`.

 ## The Importance of Being Reloadable